GPurgatorio/Master-Computer-Science-ICT/README.md

 The other way to estimate total server power consumption is to use industry norms.
 Unless you're hosting high performance computing, you can probably figure groupings in three levels of density: Low density cabinets run 3.5 to 5 kW; medium density run 5 to 10 kW; high density run 10 to 15 kW.
 The amount of each rack type to allocate depends on your operation.
 Generally, data centers operate with about 50% low density cabinets, 35% medium and 15% high density.

-Download this form to estimate your server power consumption in capacity units.

-When you've used either of these methods, do a sanity check by dividing the existing uninterruptible power supply reading by the existing cabinet count to get an average.
-Do the same for your projected cabinet count and total estimated server power load in the deployment.
-Be aware that very few server deployments actually operate anywhere near the designer's initial load estimate maximums.

 If your projected average is more than 1.5 times your existing average, take a closer look at the numbers.
 This result is fine if you expect a significant density increase, due to new business requirements or increased virtualization onto blade servers.
 But if there's no apparent reason for such a density growth, re-examine your assumptions.
 ```